 If you think you’re the victim of fraud, file the identity-theft affidavit, Form 14039, with the IRS.

 5. Watch your emails and snail mail

 Hackers also may use stolen information to send you a phishing email – a note that looks legitimate but contains links to malware.

-It’s usually better to go right to the website and type in the address in your browser, rather than clicking on a link – if possible.
+It’s usually better to go directly to the website via your browser rather than clicking on a link, if possible.

-Fraudsters can use these emails to get you to click on encryption ransomware, which can block you out of your photos and sensitive files until you agree to pay a ransom to regain access.
+Fraudsters can use these emails to get you to click on encryption ransomware, which can block you from accessing your photos and other sensitive files until you agree to pay a ransom to regain access.
 Backing up your data on a hard drive is key.

 Get into the habit of reading emails carefully before responding, paying special attention to the sender.
 A scammer might hide behind a name that looks familiar, but the spelling will be off by a letter or two.

 Give the same close attention to any “explanation of benefits letters” you receive from your health insurance company.